Dominic Smith Player Props: Nationals vs. Guardians

-After going 0-for-5 in his most recent game, Dominic Smith and the Washington Nationals face the Cleveland Guardians (who will start Zach Plesac) at 4:05 PM ET on Saturday.
+On Sunday, Dominic Smith (.233 batting average in his past 10 games, with three walks and three RBI) and the Washington Nationals play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Guardians.
+In his previous game he had a one-hit performance (1-for-5) against the Guardians.

 Dominic Smith Game Info & Props vs. the Guardians